Perturbative readout error mitigation for near term quantum computers: Numerical experiments

 \section{Numerical experiments}

-We implemented the techniques introduced in the preceding sections for a variety of prior distributions and readout error strengths.
-To avoid complications due to statistical uncertainty, we restrict ourselves to using $p$ and $\Ro$ that have been simulated to floating point precision.
-Each $\Ro$ was generated randomly with a tensor structure given by
+We implemented the technique introduced in the preceding sections for a variety of prior distributions and readout error strengths.
+To avoid complications due to statistical uncertainty, we restrict ourselves to using $p$ and $\Ro$ that were simulated to floating point precision without introducing any sampling error.
+We generated each $\Ro$ randomly in the following manner: We constructed a tensor product of the form

-with $\epsilon_k, \eta_k \sim \text{Uniform}(0, \er)$, and then applied to a prior distribution $\pideal$ to generate $\pexp=\Ro \pideal$. \Cref{fig:numeric1} demonstrates the performance of \cref{eq:p0_prime} to correct for $p_0$ for different prior distributions.
+with $\epsilon_k, \eta_k \sim \text{Uniform}(0, \er)$, and then we randomly permuted each weight-$k$ subspace of $\Ro$ for $k=1,\dots,n-1$.
+The resulting matrix is not separable and therefore cannot be trivially inverted by inverting each term in the Kronecker product of~\cref{eq:general_R}.
+We applied the resulting linear map to a prior distribution $\pideal$ to generate $\pexp$. \Cref{fig:numeric1} demonstrates the performance of \cref{eq:p0_prime} to correct for $p_0$ for different prior distributions.
 The error in the method is suppressed exponentially in the truncation order $w$, which is consistent with behavior that was analytically derived for a more restricted error model in \Cref{sebsec:all-zeros_bitstring}.
+A similar exponential suppression of the error can be observed in experiments using response matrices measured on IBM QPUs (Appendix~\ref{app:numerics_QPU_results}).
+In Appendix~\ref{app:m3} we provide preliminary comparison of our method to the M3 technique of Ref.~\cite{PRXQuantum.2.040326}.

-For Algorithm~\ref{alg:perturbative_mit_full} we are interested in assessing the performance readout correction for recovering the full distribution $\pexp$ compared to $\pideal$.
-To compare the two distributions we compute the trace distance (or L1 norm),
+For Algorithm~\ref{alg:perturbative_mit_full}, we are interested in assessing the performance of the readout correction for recovering the full distribution $\pexp$ compared to $\pideal$.
+To compare the two distributions, we compute the trace distance (or L1 norm),

 This has a useful interpretation in terms of computing expectation values of Hermitian operators.
 Let $O$ be an operator with $2^n$ real entries on the diagonal bounded by $O_{j}\in[-1,1]$.
 The expected value $\langle O \rangle = \Tr (O \rho)$ corresponding to the corrected distribution $\papp$ is estimated using the quantity